ksherman/kds-site-gatsby/src/posts/2009-11-06-ive-been-picking-fights-with-giants.md

 <p style="text-align: center;">
   <p>
     Thanks for looking!
-Here&#8217;s to the near-end of a very good week and the hope of a pretty stellar weekend.
+Here's to the near-end of a very good week and the hope of a pretty stellar weekend.
 Shall see!
   </p>

   <p>
-    Peace<br /> &#8211; KS
+    Peace<br /> – KS
   </p>

   <p>
-    Today&#8217;s title comes from the song &#8220;Picking Fights with Giants&#8221; by Time of Favor on their album Cannonballs and Whispers.
+    Today's title comes from the song "Picking Fights with Giants" by Time of Favor on their album Cannonballs and Whispers.
   </p>